ATAARobotics/CustomShuffleboardWidgets/README.md

 This repository contains custom FRC 2020 Shuffleboard widgets.
 Currently only a temperature gauge was been developed.

 # HOW-TO: Use these Widgets
-When designing a widget, make sure you set dependencies in `gradle.build` to to better fit the needs of your widget.
+When designing a widget, make sure you set dependencies in `build.gradle` to to better fit the needs of your widget.
 Currently, the Han Solo gauge library is being used to display info using a gauge.

 # HOW-TO: Build, Debug, and Deploy Your Widget(s)